-The yolk sac functions to provide nourishment to the embryo during the earliest stages until the placenta takes over, which is somewhere around the 8th week of pregnancy.
+The yolk sac provides nourishment to the embryo during the earliest stages until the placenta takes over, which is somewhere around the 12th week of pregnancy.
 It also acts as a system to allow blood and nutrients to circulate throughout the embryo, called the circulatory system.

 Because it appears so early in pregnancy, the yolk sac is an important indicator of embryo health at the early stage.
 As a result, it is closely examined on ultrasounds for size and shape.

 There is a correlation between yolk sac abnormalities and early pregnancy loss.
 Miscarriage may occur in around 90% of cases of abnormal yolk size and around 50% of distorted yolk shapes.
 These abnormalities include:

 - Irregularly-shaped yolk sac that is wrinkly with indented walls

 - Small yolk sac that is under 3 mm

 Large yolk sacs are frequently related to poor outcomes.
 If a large yolk sac is seen on an ultrasound, follow-up imaging and close monitoring will likely be recommended.